Arellano-Jann/Travel-Notes/STAT 314/Midterm.md

   - d.
 28

 ---
+### Use the following for the next 3 questions.
+According to the National Institute on Alcohol Abuse and
+Alcoholism (NIAAA), and the National Institutes of Health (NIH), 41% of college students nationwide engage in “binge drinking” behavior, having 5 or more drinks in one occasion during the past two weeks.
+A college president wonders if the proportion of students enrolled at her college that binge drink is lower than the national proportion.
+In a commissioned study, 462 students are selected randomly from a list of all students enrolled at the college.
+Of these, 162 admitted to having engaged in binge drinking.
+46
 ### **46. Based on the results of the test, a 95% confidence interval for the proportion of all students at this college that engage in binge drinking is:**
 - **Question:** Based on the results of the test, a 95% confidence interval for the proportion of all students at this college that engage in binge drinking is:
 - **Answer:**